 The following research questions were formulated:

-RQ1: What aspects of content knowledge did pupils express during a video-recorded group discussion about the mean value?
+RQ1: What aspects of content knowledge expressed by the pupils, during a video-recorded group discussion about mean value, are critical for their knowledge development?

 RQ2: What aspects of the pupils’ expressed knowledge were discerned by the pre-service teachers before and after the intervention?